tiltonneena/Influenza-Analysis/README.md

 </p>

 ### Next Steps
-This analysis did not cover the seasonality of the flu season for each state.
+This analysis did not cover the seasonality of the influenza virus for each state.
 Next steps will take this into consideration to draft the most optimal scheduling for sending temporary medical workers to each state.

 <p align="right">
   <a href="https://tiltonneena.github.io/portfolio/">Back to Portfolio Homepage</a>